nus-cs2103-AY2324S2/ip/docs/README.md

 Format: event TASK /from START_DATE [START_TIME] /to END_DATE [END_TIME]

-For example: `event meeting /from 8 Mar 3pm /to 4pm`
+For example: `event meeting /from 8 Mar 3pm /to 8 Mar 4pm`

 ```
 You added a task human!